“NYGASP’s greatest asset is the collective experience of its many talented artists…” Albert Bergeret, Artistic Director

 Cameron Smith (tenor) NYGASP since 2009!
 Before appearing as Nanki-Poo (The Mikado), Ralph Rackstraw (HMS Pinafore), Captain Fitzbattleaxe (Utopia, Limited), and Edwin (Trial By Jury) with NYGASP, he’d sung at Lake George Opera, Tanglewood, Caramoor, Bronx Opera, Taconic Opera, Houston’s Opera in the Heights, and Boheme Opera NJ.
 He made his Carnegie Hall debut in 2010 as the Soldier Boy in Alvin Singleton's Brooklyn Bones.
 He earned a B.F.A. from SUNY Purchase and an M.M. from Manhattan School of Music.
 When not singing he might be found running a marathon, playing guitar or drums, brewing his own beer, or kicking a soccer ball around with his two daughters.

-Angela Christine Smith (soprano) Ms. Smith has recently completed the G&S canon, performing in 13 Gilbert & Sullivan operettas with NYGASP.
-She has appeared as a principal artist for many seasons with NYGASP at New York City Center, Wolf Trap, and on extensive tours from coast to coast and Canada.
-Ms. Smith has also appeared at the International Gilbert & Sullivan Festival in Buxton, England, and is a recipient of the Isaac Asimov Award for Outstanding Artistic Achievement.
+Angela Christine Smith (soprano) Ms. Smith recently appeared with NYGASP at the 2014 International Gilbert & Sullivan Festival in Harrogate, England.
+She is a recipient of the Isaac Asimov Award for Outstanding Artistic Achievement and has completed the G&S canon, performing in 13 Gilbert & Sullivan operettas with NYGASP.
+Ms. Smith has performed as a principal artist with NYGASP at New York City Center, Wolf Trap, and on extensive tours from coast to coast and Canada.
 G&S roles include: Little Buttercup, Ruth, Lady Jane, Queen of the Fairies, Katisha, Dame Carruthers, The Duchess of Plaza-Toro, and The Baroness von Krakenfeldt.
-Ms. Smith’s other credits include performances with the New York Lyric Opera Theatre, Opera Singers Initiative, Belleayre Festival Opera, Light Opera of New York, Vocal Arts Symposium in Colorado Springs, Opera Avanti, Lake George Opera, St. Bonaventure Quick Center for the Arts, Pine Mountain Music Festival, South Carolina Opera, Delaware Opera, Caramoor Opera, and Liederkranz Opera.
+Ms. Smith is a proud cast member of NYGASP's award-winning cabaret I've Got a Little Twist.
+Other credits include performances with the New York Lyric Opera Theatre, Opera Singers Initiative, Belleayre Festival Opera, Light Opera of New York, Vocal Arts Symposium in Colorado Springs, Opera Avanti, Lake George Opera, St. Bonaventure Quick Center for the Arts, Pine Mountain Music Festival, South Carolina Opera, Delaware Opera, Caramoor Opera, and Liederkranz Opera.

 Sarah Caldwell Smith (soprano) NYGASP since 2008, Ms. Smith made her debut as Mabel (The Pirates of Penzance) at New York City Center.
 Other NYGASP credits include the title role in Patience, Yum-Yum (The Mikado), Constance (The Sorcerer), Rose Maybud (Ruddigore), Princess Nekaya (Utopia, Limited), Princess of Monte Carlo (The Grand Duke), Gianetta u/s (The Gondoliers), H.M.S.
 Pinafore and Trial by Jury.
 Sarah also tours with the company’s award-winning cabaret, I’ve Got a Little Twist.
 NYC: Music in the Air and the City Center Reopening Gala with Encores!, Blondchen (Die Entführung aus dem Seraglio) and Dew Fairy/Sandman (Hansel and Gretel).
 Regional: Laura Petrie (u/s) in The Life and Love of Joe Coogan, a comic opera based on The Dick Van Dyke Show, Papagena (Die Zauberflöte) and Mabel (Pirates).
 Sarah has appeared with Liederkranz Opera Theatre, Cape Cod Opera, Opera Columbus, Opera Manhattan Repertory Theatre and Florida Grand Opera.
 M.M.
 Manhattan School of Music.